aka: Grappling Gun

 grappling hookMagnetic Grapple.
 Lara's grappling gun seems more like a replacement for her super long jumps she used to have in the older games because beginning with Legend, Lara's jumps became "bunny hops".
 Her current magnetic grapple is small, but workable with Phlebotinum.
 Chronicles is the first time you could use a grappling gun.
 Unlike the newer one, or even Anniversaries', this grappling gun was much closer in size to a real one and you actually had to be precise with your aim.
 In the newer games, all you have to do is position the camera and Lara in the general direction of a ring to successfully use your grapple.

 - Earthworm Jim parodies this by using himself as a grappling hook for his Super Suit.
 And his nemesis Psy-Crow uses a grappling fishhook gun as his weapon to try and pry Jim out of his suit.

 - Just Cause and its sequel.
 Used not only to hijack planes and helicopters, but also to glide while being towed by a car.
-The sequel, as shown in trailers, also allows the player to hook a mook to a vehicle and drag him around.
+The sequel also allows the player to hook a mook to a vehicle and drag him around.

 - Final Fantasy Mystic Quest has the Dragon Claw for this purpose.

 - Dark Messiah gives you the Rope Bow, a magic bow that upon hitting something made of wood spits out a bit of rope for you to swing/climb on.